koppor/jabref/docs/code-howtos/faq.md

 ### Failing Google Java Format (AOSP) tests

-Please ensure that you setup and configured the Google Java Format IntelliJ plugin correctly.
+Please ensure that you set up and configured the Google Java Format IntelliJ plugin correctly.

+It is also possible to run it on the command line.
+Download the bineary from the [Google Java Format project](https://github.com/google/google-java-format).

-On Windows, to fix using the CLI, you can run the following command in the root directory of the project:
+On Windows, to fix using the command line, you can run the following command in the root directory of the project:

 ```bash
 find . -name "*.java" -exec /c/Users/{username}/Downloads/google-java-format_windows-x86-64.exe -r -a --skip-reflowing-long-strings --skip-javadoc-formatting "{}" \;